Guardianship vs Custody, What’s the Difference?

 Indiana Guardianship and Custody Attorney

 If you are concerned about a minor child and need legal counsel evaluating a third-party custody or guardianship matter, please give us a call.
-The legal professionals at Thomas E. Scifres, P.C. assist clients in a wide variety of guardianship and family law matters.
+The legal professionals at Thomas E. Scifres, P.C. assist clients in a wide variety of guardianship-related matters.
 If you have a child’s best interests at heart, we stand ready to advise and assist you toward a better future for that child.